SamadK01/apikit/README.md

 **Q: How do I catch validation errors?**
 A: All errors are parsed and available in the `error` object from `useApi`.

+**Q: What if I don't install the storage dependency?**
+A: ApiKit will show helpful console warnings and return null for token operations.

 ---